 The $2,999 is supposed to be taken off of the principal amount in about 4 weeks.
 Watch this space, might have to take the crooked bastards to court.

-Review about: Winnebago Industries Rv.
+Product or Service Mentioned: Winnebago Industries Rv.

 Reason of review: Pricing issue.